I’ve been reading Fifty Shades of Grey.

 Il Pardini’s Hermitage

-As my favourite, Il Pardini's Hermitage
+As my favourite, Il Pardini’s Hermitage goes first.

-retreat is simply breathtaking.
-It's a 1950s villa built on the edge of its own private beach.
+This Giglio Island retreat is simply breathtaking.
+It’s a 1950s villa built on the edge of its own private beach.

 Only 30 people can stay at one time, making it an absolutely divine place to relax and swim, sun bake or try your hand at Japanese Raku ceramic making.